 Maybe you're settling into your easy chair for a little Sunday siesta.
 Or you're heading out the door for a day of fun in the sun.
 Either way, you stop and pause, because you've got an itch that just won't leave you alone -- along with blotches of red on your skin.
 What gives?

 Eczema causes an intense itch.
 It can get so bad that you scratch enough to make your skin bleed.

 Psoriasis could also be itchy, but there's something extra going on.
 Your skin may sting or burn.
 Some people say it feels like you're getting bitten by fire ants.

 Eczema makes your skin red and inflamed.
 It may be scaly, oozing, or crusty.
 You may see rough, leathery patches that are sometimes dark.
 It can also cause swelling.

 Psoriasis can also cause red patches.
-They may be silvery and scaly -- and raised up high.
+They may be silvery and scaly -- and raised.
 But if you look closely, the skin is thicker and more inflamed than with eczema.